 From the production team that brought Secret Garden, City Hall and Lovers in Paris comes an addictive, relationship contemplating rom-com drama in a Sex and the City male version vibe.
-The quirky and engaging cast and the quaint story made me a doper of the best F4, blow up middle-aged-hotties F4, that graced the kdramaland.
+The quirky and engaging cast and the quaint story made me a groupie member of the best middle-aged-hotties that graced the kdramaland.

-These quadruplet 40+ men grew up as friends since Highschool and nurtured their friendship since then.
-The morning breakfast forums, the constant cover ups to survive the feisty wife, the one-sided love, the mischievous-kiss-may-december-love-affair, the now-we-break-up-tomorrow-we’ll-get-back relationship, the opening hilarious anecdotes, the sweetest, heart-wrenching love declarations and love-believe-me’s, and the bromance were some of the reasons why this would be my “MUST-WATCH ROMANCE DRAMA” this year.
+The urban set A Gentleman’s Dignity narrates the story of men in their 40’s who grew up as friends since Highschool and nurtured their friendship since then.
+The morning breakfast forums, the constant cover ups to survive the feisty wife, the one-sided love, the mischievous-may-december-love-affair, the now-we-break-up-tomorrow-we’ll-get-back relationship, the opening hilarious anecdotes, the sweetest, heart-wrenching love declarations and love-believe-me’s, and the bromance were some of the reasons why this would be my “MUST-WATCH ROMANCE DRAMA” this year.

 Every episode was humor and wit overload.
 Each character can stand alone and has his own remembering note.
 All throughout there was never a dull moment.
 It was exceptionally comic when the four main leads do their antics and so heartfelt when the scenes require them to tap on their emotions.

-The female leads have played their part so well complementing the different personas of the four princes.
+The female leads have played their part so well complementing the different personas of the four male leads.

 Kim Do Jin and So Yi Seo